We just need that very vanilla cupcake in our baking repertoire, don’t you agree?

 - Fill the cupcake liners with batter till 80% filled.
 Bake in preheated oven at 180C for about 20 mins, or until a skewer inserted in the centre of cupcake comes out clean.

 - Cool completely on wire rack before frosting.

 - Place softened butter into a large mixing bowl.
 Whisk the butter till light and creamy using hand held or stand mixer, on medium-high speed.

 - Once the butter is light and pale in color, add in salt and sift in the icing sugar.
 Whisk on medium-high speed till the sugar is well incorporated and mixture is fluffy.

 - Add in vanilla bean paste and milk.
 Whisk on medium-high speed till very light and creamy.

 - Pipe as you wish.
 I am using Wilton 1M tip.
 Top with your favourite sprinkles!

 The cupcakes will bake to a dome.
 You can either slice off the dome to do the piping, or be like me, just pipe around the dome to “hide” it.

-I tested putting the cupcake at our Singapore’s room temperature for 2h, and was purposely placed next to my fridge, which is the hotspot in my kitchen.
+I tested the stability of the buttercream by placing the cupcakes at our Singapore’s room temperature for 2 hours, and was purposely placed next to my fridge, which is a hotspot in my kitchen.